 |Dividends will enjoy beneficial treatment under the relevant DTT if the beneficial owner of the income prove that it met ownership conditions provided by DTT throughout a one year period||Serbia has decided to keep the existing rules in DTTs concluded with Austria, Poland, Slovenia, Sweden, and the United Kingdom.|

 |Capital gains from the sale of RE entities||The RE company clause is already existing in DTT signed with Austria||Capital gains from the sale of shares in entities which derive more than 50% of their value from immovable property, located on the territory of a contracting party, shall be taxable on the territory of that contracting party in cases when a 50% threshold is applicable at any time within previous year (at any time during the 365 days preceding the alienation)||The RE company clause not existing in DTTs with: Poland, Sweden, Slovenia, United Kingdom.
 Hence, Serbia shall apply the MLI rule and change the approach for RE companies ownership change.|

-– Closely related partner, caries out activities during different periods of time, each exeeding 30 days.
+– Closely related partner, carries out activities during different periods of time, each exceeding 30 days.

 Secondly, a purchasing office merely performing purchasing functions would constitute a PE where that purchasing function forms an essential and significant part of the enterprise’s overall activity.